Star Trek: Discovery season 3

-The third season of the American television series Star Trek: Discovery follows the crew of the USS Discovery as they travel to the future, more than 900 years after the events of Star Trek: The Original Series, and learn that Starfleet has been nearly destroyed by a cataclysmic event called "The Burn" that has left the galaxy disconnected.
+The third season of the American television series Star Trek: Discovery follows the crew of the starship Discovery as they travel to the 32nd century, more than 900 years after Star Trek: The Original Series, and learn that Starfleet has nearly been destroyed by a cataclysmic event called "The Burn" that has left the galaxy disconnected.
 The season was produced by CBS Television Studios in association with Secret Hideout and Roddenberry Entertainment, with Alex Kurtzman and Michelle Paradise serving as showrunners.

 Sonequa Martin-Green stars as Michael Burnham, first officer of the Discovery, along with the returning Doug Jones, Anthony Rapp, Mary Wiseman, and Wilson Cruz.
 They are joined by David Ajala and Rachael Ancheril.
 The season was ordered in February 2019, with Paradise promoted to co-showrunner alongside series co-creator Kurtzman.
 They ended the second season with the Discovery travelling to the future, beyond existing Star Trek continuity, which allowed them to explore a new time period for the franchise including new designs and technology from production designer Phillip Barker.
 The season introduces the first explicitly non-binary and transgender Star Trek characters, respectively portrayed by recurring guests Blu del Barrio and Ian Alexander.
 Filming took place from July 2019 to February 2020 in Toronto, Canada, and on location in Iceland.
 Star Trek: Discovery was the first visual effects-heavy series to go through post-production during the COVID-19 pandemic, with work on the season's visual effects, as well as editing and music, taking place remotely.

 The 13-episode season premiered on the streaming service CBS All Access on October 15, 2020, and concluded on January 7, 2021.
 It was estimated to be the most in-demand All Access series of 2020, and received positive reviews for its new setting which critics felt had freed the series from the franchise's existing continuity and allowed it to tell the story it was meant to tell.
 Other praise went to the season's real-world parallels and cast (especially Martin-Green, as well as the introduction of Ajala, del Barrio, and Alexander), while Burnham's character development and the resolution of major issues received mixed responses.
-It won a Primetime Emmy Award for its visual effects, and received several other awards and nominations.
-A fourth season was announced in October 2020, and the third season also sets-up a planned spin-off series to star recurring guest Michelle Yeoh.
+It won a Primetime Creative Arts Emmy Award for its visual effects, and received several other awards and nominations.
+A fourth season was announced in October 2020, and the third season also sets-up a planned spin-off film to star recurring guest Michelle Yeoh.